drodmay1/datafun-04-jupyter/README.md

 git add .
 git commit -m "initial commit"
 14. performed gitpush to github: git push origin main
-15. confirmed in github that the
+15. confirmed in github that the changes are showinf as "commit" 16.
-16.
 17.